Andrew Park is a UK-based solicitor with over 35 years’ experience in commercial law practice.

 Andrew qualified as a solicitor in 1978, and set up APP Law in 1994.
 Initially he dealt with a broad range of company, commercial and litigation work.
 In 1995 he took on one of the first compensation cases for a UK wine importer under the EU Commercial Agents Directive.
 He became interested in the wine trade, and the complex, cross-border legal problems it can throw up.

 Andrew has operated as a solo since 1994.
 He has no plans to change this.
 It enables him to guarantee that every client receives a one-to-one personal service, and ensure that every piece of work is done to the highest possible standard.

 Legal work for the wine and spirits trade

-Andrew works mainly for producers in the major wine-producing countries who export to the UK and/or the EU.
-Most of that work relates to:
+Andrew works mainly for producers of wine, spirits and other alcoholic drinks who export to the UK.
+Most of that work concerns:

 - Agency, Distribution and Other Contracts